DennisSuitters/summernote-themes/README.md

 To use the themes simply reference the stylesheet in place of Summernote's stylesheet.
 Rather than adding another stylesheet to your pages, we though it better to have a complete replacement, which should also minimise conflicts.

 #### Default Theme

-This is the Default Theme for the summernote-lite Branch
+This is the Default Theme for the summernote-lite Branch.

 ![summernote-lite-default](default/summernote-lite-default-thumb.png)

 #### BS3 Theme

-This Theme is more akin to the Original Summernote based on Bootstrap 3
+This Theme is more akin to the Original Summernote based on Bootstrap 3.

 ![summernote-lite-bs3](bs3/summernote-lite-bs3-thumb.png)

 #### Darkly Theme

-This Theme is based on the Bootswatch Darkly Theme based on Bootstrap 4
+This Theme is based on the Bootswatch Darkly Theme based on Bootstrap 4.

 ![summernote-lite-darkly](darkly/summernote-lite-darkly-thumb.png)